Before deploying the Delphix Engine for Azure:

 It is helpful to first create a list of the data sources from which you intend to make dSources.
 A data source is typically a production database that you link to the Delphix Engine, enabling you to create virtual, full, read-write copies of the source within minutes.
 The list should include the database's name, platform (for example, Oracle or SQL Server), current size (in GB), the estimated number of virtual copies, and retention period (in days) of snapshots (backup copies).

-- Azure premium storage devices have differing levels of guaranteed IOPs that vary from 120 IOPs to 20,000 IOPs.
+- Azure premium storage devices have differing levels of guaranteed IOPS that vary from 120 IOPS to 7500 IOPS.
 Please refer to Microsoft’s documentation to ensure that the selected devices will meet the requirements for your deployment.
-UltraSDD disk storage is supported for performance sensitive customers.

 - It is highly recommended to use Azure-managed disks.

 - Use the guidelines outlined in Deployment for Microsoft Azure.